Biggest Culture Shock in Canada: Stages, Management Tips

 How long does culture shock last?

 Culture shock is a natural process that takes time to overcome.
-The duration may vary depending on person to person.
+The duration may vary from person to person.
 It typically follows a pattern of stages.
 For some, culture shock may last a few weeks or months, while for others, it may take longer.

 What can I do to cope with culture shock?